Zephirex-com/ZephirexCORE/README.md

 ### Install

-You want to use this git and install into your Node.js environment
+You want to use this git and install into your Node.js environment.
+NPM implementation will come soon.